Schrembot/Pynea-Challenge/README.md

 - **Caching strategies**: Not implemented.
 - **Tests**: Would be nice to break these up a bit more, remove dependency on Postgres, maybe use sqlite.
 - **CD**: No pipeline defined.
+- **Not Production**: NODE_ENV is not set to production in Dockerfile for demo purposes